redjay8/Analysis-rcs-aperiodic_updated/README.md

 ### Core Algorithms:
 ### FOOOF Analysis:
-Tests both 'fixed' (1/f) and 'knee' models across multiple frequency ranges Extracts aperiodic parameters: offset, exponent, and knee (when applicable) Identifies oscillatory "humps" above the aperiodic background Selects best model based on R² criteria
+Core of the analysis involves using the FOOOF (Fitting Oscillations & One Over F) algorithm.
+For each individual PSD segment, FOOOF is applied across multiple predefined frequency ranges (e.g., 10-40Hz, 30-90Hz, 10-90Hz) using two aperiodic settings: 'fixed' (1/f) and 'knee' (1/f with a knee parameter).
+This separates the aperiodic (1/f-like) background activity from true periodic oscillations (peaks).
+Key aperiodic parameters (offset, exponent, and knee if applicable), along with goodness-of-fit metrics (R-squared, error) and peak parameters, are extracted for each fit.
+The script identifies "oscillatory humps"—broad regions of power rising above the fitted aperiodic component—and characterizes their frequency range, width, and maximum power.

 ### Clinical State Assignment:
 ### Point-by-point classification based on PKG thresholds:
 Sleep: BK ≥ 80
 Immobile: 26 < BK < 80 AND DK < 7
 Mobile states: BK ≤ 26 OR DK ≥ 7 (subdivided by DK percentiles)

 No temporal windowing to avoid state smoothing artifacts

 ### Band-Specific Power Analysis:
-Identifies channel-specific dominant frequencies in beta (13-30 Hz) and gamma (60-90 Hz) bands Uses flattened spectra (aperiodic-removed) for robust peak detection Extracts power at dominant frequencies from original spectra
+Identifies channel-specific dominant frequencies in beta (13-30 Hz) and gamma (60-90 Hz) bands
+Uses flattened spectra (aperiodic-removed) for robust peak detection
+Extracts power at dominant frequencies from original spectra

 ### Output:
 Master CSV with all spectral features, clinical states, and metadata